dram1964/cloudarchitect/docs/azure/networking.md

 4. Create the VPN Gateway

     when creating the virtual network gateway you can choose between VPN or ExpressRoute as the gateway type, and route-based or policy-based as the VPN type.
 Policy-based only supports IKEv1, comes with a Basic SKU only, and provides only one tunnel.
 Policy-based VPNs direct traffic using IPsec policies.
 Route-based is the usual choice and uses route table to direct traffic.
 The SKU will determine the number of tunnels available and the aggregate throughput of the connection.
 The different SKUs provide between 30-100 S2S connections, 250 to 10,000 P2S connections and 650Mbps to 10.0 Gbps aggregate throughput.
-During this step you will also be able to choose between active-active or active-standby mode.
+During this step you will also be able to choose between active-active or active-standby mode. terraform resource: `azurerm_virtual_network_gateway`

 5. Create the Local Network Gateway